Dancenorth

 Dancenorth is a contemporary dance company based in Townsville, North Queensland, Australia.
 Founded as the North Queensland Ballet Company in 1969, Dancenorth performs for regional, national and international audiences.
-Dancenorth has presented work in over 35 International Arts Festivals and venues in Australia and the world.
+Dancenorth has presented works in over 35 International Arts Festivals and venues in Australia and the world.

 The company

 Dancenorth is a nonprofit organization managed by a board of directors.
 It is headquartered in the School of Arts building in Townsville City Centre.
-The building is Dancenorth's rehearsal space and 190-seat theatre.
+Its headquarters functions for Dancenorth both as a rehearsal space and as a 190-seat theatre in which performances may be held.